WHEREAS fentanyl is a powerful synthetic opioid pain medication; and

 Alberta Justice and Solicitor General (JSG) has no further input beyond the response from AH.

 The Government of Alberta response indicates that Alberta Health is aware of the lack of guidance related to the remediation of fentanyl-contaminated properties and is in the process of developing an approach or mechanism to address this issue.
-RMA assigns this resolution a status of Accepted in Principle and will monitor Alberta Health’s progress in developing a final approach or mechanism.
+As of December 2019, Alberta Health staff indicated that a guide was finalized and awaiting ministerial approval.
+RMA assigns this resolution a status of Accepted in Principle and will monitor Alberta Health’s progress in releasing the guide.